happythenewsad/530project/code/README.md

 To train and evaluate:
 ----------------------

+Instructions on how to run each of these notebooks are included in each notebook!

 To train non-RNN classifiers, add custom features, and evaluate the model:
     `$ jupyter notebook main.ipynb`